-All costs outside personnel are being held flat.
-To adjust for the contractual union increases, analysis is leading to a recommendation to eliminate service after 10 pm, except on the SunRunner Bus Rapid Transit line, and a proposed elimination of the Central Avenue Trolley.
-In all cases, alternative transportation is available either through the SunRunner route or via micro transit on PSTA's TD Late Shift program.
+Despite an inflationary environment, costs outside personnel are being held flat compared to the FY 2023 budget.
+To adjust for the contractual union increases, analysis after cost reductions and increased areas of revenue, is leading to recommendations to adjust service on low performing routes based on public input.
+In all cases, alternative transportation is available either through the SunRunner route or via micro transit on PSTA's TD Late Shift Program.
 This program provides on demand service to and from work outside PSTA scheduled hours.
 In addition, PSTA will start charging fares on the SunRunner that has been fare free during its inaugural period and is looking to increase pricing after the first two rides on the Paratransit Access Mobility on Demand program.